hazelcast/hazelcast-tomcat-sessionmanager/README.md

 - Add `sticky` attribute into `<Manager>` element.
 Its default value is *true*.
 - Add `processExpiresFrequency` attribute into `<Manager>` element.
 It specifies the frequency of session validity check, in seconds.
 Its default value is *6* and the minimum value that you can set is *1*.
 - Add `deferredWrite` attribute into `<Manager>` element.
 Its default value is *true*.
+- In P2P mode, add `hazelcastInstanceName` attribute into `<Manager>` element.
+It specifies an existing Hazelcast instance to use for session replication.

 <br></br>